nikantonelli/Groundhog/README.md

 The program looks on the Changes sheet for the column titles:

-'Day Delta', 'Item Sheet', 'Item Row', 'Action', 'Value1' and 'Value2' in Row 1.
+'Group', 'Item Sheet', 'Item Row', 'Action', 'Value1' and 'Value2' in Row 1.

-The Day Delta is the day from the start of the program that you want the change to occur, the 'Item Sheet' and 'Item Row' identify the artifact that needs updating.
-The Value1 column is used for plain fields, but those updates that require more info make use of Value1 and Value2.
-Hopefully, there are some explanations in the example spreadsheet.
+The Group identifier is used to select row of changes.
+The 'Item Sheet' and 'Item Row' identify the artifact that needs updating.

+Value1 and Value2 are inly used if you want to add subsequent 'Modify' rows to the Changes sheet.
+For example, you might want to create a set of items and then at a later date add some updates to the same items.
+As the IDs are already stored, you can stream a set of updates directly into the items

+DO NOT import into a board with a lane WIP setting that will be exceeded by your creates - the program will barf at you.
+If you want to add to Lanes, but add a overrideWipComment, use the Modify capability of the changes sheet and add the Lane into Value1 and the commment into Value2

 Changes are made sequentially.
 This program is not built for speed!
 The reason for sequential is that after a 'Create', the Id must be written back into the spreadsheet so that a subsequent change